jonheese/moonbeam-bot/README.md

 ## Manually running
 If you don't want to run it via docker-compose, you can run it manually.
 You'll need to either set the above env vars beforehand, or you can create `config.json` in the base directory, using `config-dist.json` (and the annotated block above) as a guide.

 Then run `python3 -u moonbeam-bot.py`.
-This can be run as an initscript using the sample scripts found in `initscripts`, but this is left as an exercise for the reader.
+This can be run as an systemd service or initscript using the sample scripts found in `initscripts`, but this is left as an exercise for the reader.

 # Extending
 To extend Moonbeam functionality, you can write your own plugin and PR it here for inclusion in the official Moonbeam bot.

-Your plugin should extend the `Plugin` (or `NoBotsPlugin`) class, be stored in a new file in the `plugins` directory, implement the `receive()` method.
+Your plugin should extend the `Plugin` (or `NoBotsPlugin`, if bot messages should not be processed by your plugin) class, be stored in a new file in the `plugins` directory, implement the `receive()` method.
 See `plugins/help_plugin.py` for an easy-to-consume example.

-After you write your plugin, you'll need to add it to `Moonbeam_PLUGINS` in the config file/vars, along with any needed config directives.
+To test your plugin, you'll need to add it to `Moonbeam_PLUGINS` in the config file/vars, along with any needed config directives.

 # Feedback
 If you're using Moonbeam somewhere, first of all, I'm very surprised.
 Second, please let me know, especially if you have any feedback on it: github@jonheese.com.